Tips for a sustainable move out from halls

-Posted 2 days ago
+Posted 11 months ago

-As the move out date approaches for many of you, the UoL Sustainability Team wanted to provide some tips on how to reduce waste, including easy places to donate items both in your hall and in the local area.
+As the move-out date approaches for many of you, the UoL Sustainability Team wanted to provide some tips on how to reduce waste, including easy places to donate items both in your hall and in the local area.

-Think ahead to avoid a last-minute mountain of items you can’t pack and take away with you.
+A lot is thrown over moving out day.
+It's best to think ahead to avoid a last-minute mountain of items you can’t pack and take away with you.
 We suggest you take some time to look through your belongings and think about what you might not be able to take with you.

 Avoiding Food Waste: